aws/aws-sdk-php/docs/glossary.rst

     <http://aws.amazon.com/developers/access-keys/>`_.
 Your access keys consist
     of two parts: your access key ID, which identifies your account, and your secret access, which is used to create **signatures** when executing operations.
-You must :doc:`provide credentials <credentials>` when you configure a client object.
+You must :doc:`provide credentials </guide/credentials>` when you configure a client object.

 Signature
     When executing operations, the SDK uses your credentials to create a digital